chrapkus/disaster_repository_project/README.md

 ```

 ## Project structure
+* app - folder with all files related to web app
+ * templates - folder with html files
+ * run.py - backend script that uses trained model to predict category of given message
-* data folder contains all the data used in project
+* data -  folder contains all the data used in project
-  * * fdgfg
+* scripts - folder with python scripts
+ * process_data.py - script that cleans, merges, and deduplicates input data
+ * train_classifier.py - scipt that train model to predict message categery